Learn About Housewrap Benefits to Improve Energy Efficiency and Home Comfort

 Housewraps are especially effective when installed in traditional, stick-built and/or wood-sided homes, as these structures have many seam gaps from overlapping materials.
 Vinyl- or aluminum-sided homes are also strong candidates, as their siding joints also have tiny cracks that allow wind and moisture to enter.
 Masonry-based sidings like brick and stucco also benefit from housewrap, though installers need to ensure they install a product designed to work effectively with these exteriors.

 Many new homes are built with rigid-foam board insulation composed of polyurethane, polystyrene, or polyiso sheets.
-Housewrap will further increase the high efficiency of foam-board insulation.
 Housewrap material usually is installed beneath rigid-foam insulation sheets, not around them, though contractors often make the final decision on-site depending on specific construction details.
-Combining the two will further enhance your home’s insulation against external wind and moisture.
+Combining the two will further enhance your home’s protection against external wind and moisture.

 Tips for Proper Housewrap Installation